Restaurant: Cafe Medina

 - $3.15 waffle + $1 per topping

-- Try the real authentic Belgian Leige waffle at Patisserie Lebeau.
-Besides in Belgium, the best Belgian waffle I’ve had was actually in Korea at Didi’s Gaufres (owner from Vancouver!)
+- Besides in Belgium, one of the best Belgian waffles I’ve had was actually in Korea at Didi’s Gaufres (owner from Vancouver!).

-- Therefore it has a semi crispy exterior, but only from the toasting rather than the caramelizing of the sugar crystals.
+- It has a semi crispy exterior, but only from the toasting rather than the caramelizing of the pearl sugar crystals.

 - It wasn’t that fluffy, but at least it wasn’t dry and it’s better than the waffles from Michi Waffle & Espresso Bar.

 - They are more eggy in flavour and not that sweet so it could be enjoyed as a meal rather than a dessert.
-You need at least 3 as a meal though.
+3 waffles could be a meal.

 Milk Chocolate Lavender Topping – 3/6